cs50nestm/web/dvd/README.md

 ## How to Submit

-Be sure to change directories in your terminal so that the submit50 can access your sketch.js and index.html files.
+Be sure to change directories in your terminal so that the submit50 can access your `sketch.js`, `style.css` and `index.html` files.

 ```
 cd dvd